dougeby/IntuneDocs/intune/device-restrictions-ios.md

   - **Allow unmanaged apps to read from managed contacts accounts (supervised only)**: When set to **Allow**, users can add any person's iContacts app contact information into Outlook. **Not configured** prevents reading, including removing duplicates, from the built-in Contacts app on the device.

     To use this setting, set the **Viewing corporate documents in unmanaged apps** setting to **Block**.

+  For more information about these two settings, see [Support Tip: Use Intune custom profile settings with the iOS Native Contacts App](https://techcommunity.microsoft.com/t5/Intune-Customer-Success/Support-Tip-Use-Intune-custom-profile-settings-with-the-iOS/ba-p/298453).

 - **Viewing non-corporate documents in corporate apps**: **Block** prevents viewing non-corporate documents in corporate apps. **Not configured** allows any document to be viewed in corporate managed apps.